 - Repetitive or sequential characters (for example ‘aaaaaa’, ‘1234abcd’).

 - Context-specific words, such as the name of the service, the username, and derivatives thereof.

 If the chosen secret is found in the list, the CSP or verifier SHALL advise the subscriber that they need to select a different secret, SHALL provide the reason for rejection, and SHALL require the subscriber to choose a different value.

 Disabling the feature will effectively remove checks for the points 1.-3.
 The feature can be disabled by setting the following configuration values:

-respective CA chain at the moment but it does require a TLS connection.
+haveibeenpwned_host setting doesn't allow configuring the respective CA chain at the moment but it does require a

-Therefore your private HiBP API must use one of the trusted CAs of the
+TLS connection.
+Therefore your private HiBP API must use one of the trusted CAs of the underlying operating system.

 A solution might be to host the HiBP API using a certificate issued by Let's Encrypt certificate or install the private CA certificate in the trusted CA certificates of the system on which Kratos is running.